Hamilsauce/gerrymander/docs/gerry.md

 * Pressure is tracked **per state per faction**
 * Generated when:

-  * A faction loses districts
+  * A state is gerrymandered by a faction
-  * A state is gerrymandered against them
+  * That state contains unflipped districts (districts still controlled by other factions in a locked state)
 * Thin or aggressive gerrymanders generate pressure faster
 * Pressure does nothing immediately